Zaidpur

-The only major Taluqedar of Zaidpur is Dr. Ali Mustafa.
-He is belong to Imambargah Husainiya Badi Sarkar.
+Zaidpur is a town located in Barabanki, Uttar Pradesh.

 Geography

 Zaidpur covers approximately 3 km^{2} of non-mountainous terrain.

 Location

 Zaidpur lies at in India's north east.
 Its nearest service centre is Nawabganj, approximately 20 km to the northwest and its nearest city is Lucknow, approximately 30 km to the west.
 Faizabad is further away to the east.
 Delhi and Agra lie to the west.
 The border with Nepal lies approximately 150 km to the northeast.
 Zaidpur's elevation is 109 metres (357 feet).

 Transport

 Zaidpur lies on state highway 13.
 The nearest passenger airport is the Chaudhary Charan Singh International Airport at Lucknow, 60.2 km from Zaidpur.

 Hydrology

 Derivatives of the Ganga river and Gomti River, local rain in wet months and wells supply water to Zaidpur.

 Climate

 July is the wettest month in Zaidpur with an average of 22 days of rain and average monthly precipitation of 237mm.
 The wet season is between May and September.
 The hottest month is May with an average high temperature of 40 °C. The coldest month is January with an average low temperature of 8 °C.